CiscoDevNet/esxi-auto-installer/README.md

 error:/vmfs/volumes/mpx.vmhba32:c0:t0:l3/KS.CFG:line
 ```
 Then something is wrong with the kickstart file.
 ESXi Auto-Installer generates the kickstart file based on the data provided to start an installation.
-Sometimes there is an unforseen configuration issue or typo that causes the kickstart to fail and you need to find out why.
+Sometimes there is an unforeseen configuration issue or typo that causes the kickstart to fail and you need to find out why.
 During the installation, when you see the kickstart error, use the following steps to identify the root cause.

- 1. Note what section there error is in.
-It could be in %firstboot or %pre.
-Also note the line number.
+ 1. Take a note of the error and the line number.
- 2. You can view the kickstart file in your ESXi Auto-Installer's Status page.
+ 2. You can view the content of the kickstart file on the ESXi Auto-Installer's Status page.
+Usually you can spot the error by just reviewing the kickstart content.
+ 3. If the error is still not understood, then check the logs on the ESXi host.\
- 3. On the ESXi Console, while the error is displayed on the screen, press ALT+F1 to enter the command line mode.
+ To do this, go to the ESXi Console.
+While the error is displayed on the screen, press ALT+F1 to enter the command line mode.
  4. Login with user name `root` and no password.
  5. `cd /var/log`
  6. `vi weasel.log`